-1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, 2 to the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, called to be saints, with all in every place who call on the name of our Lord Jesus Christ, both theirs and ours:
+1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, 2 to the church of God at Corinth, to those who have been sanctified in Christ Jesus, called to be saints together with everyone in every place who calls on the name of our Lord Jesus Christ, both theirs and ours:

 13 But is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?
-14 I thank God that I baptized none of you except Crispus and Gaius, 15 lest anyone should say I had baptized in my own name.
-16 Yes, I also baptized the household of Stephanas, but beyond that I do not know if I baptized any other.
-17 For Christ did not send me to baptize, but to preach the Gospel—and to do so with no reliance on human words of “wisdom,”1 lest the cross of Christ should be emptied of its power.
+14 I thank God I baptized none of you except Crispus and Gaius, 15 so that no one can say I performed baptisms in my own name.
+16 (Yes, I also baptized the household of Stephanas, but beyond that I don’t recall if I baptized anyone else.)
+17 For Christ did not send me to baptize, but to preach the gospel, and to do so with no reliance on human words of “wisdom,”4 lest the cross of Christ be emptied of its power.

 - Lit. not with wisdom of word

 - Or made the wisdom of the world look foolish

 - Lit.
 For look at (consider, you see) your calling, brothers

 2 Now when I came to you, brothers, I didn’t come with loftiness of speech or wisdom, proclaiming to you the mystery1 of God; 2 for I had resolved to know nothing among you except Jesus Christ and him crucified.
 3 What’s more, I was with you in weakness, fear, and much trembling; 4 and my message2 and my proclamation were not with persuasive words of human wisdom, but with a demonstration of the Spirit and of power, 5 so that your faith would not be in the wisdom of men, but in the power of God.

 The Wisdom Paul Brought